louispotok/louispotok-dot-com/pages/stats.md

 layout: page
 permalink: "/stats/"
 title: Stats
+visible: true
+summary: Basic website stats.
+Right now, just a count of posts by year.
 ---

 The amount I write has varied a lot over the years!
 Post count: